Argentine stocks near five-month low; peso weakens

 Sagging regional markets and a drawn-out conflict between farmers and the Argentine government continues to cause uncertainty, Macchi added.

-Elsewhere in the region, Brazilian stocks .BVSP fell for a third session, extending the worst slump since January as investors dumped shares of steelmakers Gerdau GGBR4.SA and Usiminas (USIM5.SA: Cotización), tracking a global slump in steel companies on concerns that slower demand will limit price increases.
+Elsewhere in the region, Brazilian stocks .BVSP fell for a third session, extending the worst slump since January as investors dumped shares of steelmakers Gerdau (GGBR4.SA) and Usiminas (USIM5.SA), tracking a global slump in steel companies on concerns that slower demand will limit price increases.

 Trade volume in Buenos Aires fell slightly to $34.4 million.
 Of active issues, 40 fell, 15 rose and 16 were unchanged.